Exabyte-io/documentation/docs/billing/settings-and-profile.md

 <!-- DB -->

 When you first register with Exabyte.io we open a personal account for you.
-You account has a service level, and serves as the owner of projects, jobs and files.
+Your account has a service level, and serves as the owner of projects, jobs and files.
 Account also has balance and storage quota.
 Details about your account are available inside "Account" page which can be accessed by clicking the profile card in the header (to open the right hand navigation) and clicking <i class="zmdi zmdi-settings zmdi-hc-border"></i> **Account** after.

 Your account is split into three tabs: